pixelmund/svemix/documentation/docs/00-introduction.md

 ### How does it work?

-Svemix Vite-Plugin replaces all code inside `<script context="module" ssr>` and generates the corresponding [SvelteKit-Endpoint](https://kit.svelte.dev/docs/routing#endpoints) next to the file for you, this means for `src/routes/todos.svelte` it will generate `src/routes/todos.{js|ts}`.
+Svemix Vite-Plugin replaces all code inside `<script context="module" ssr>` and simulates the corresponding [SvelteKit-Endpoint](https://kit.svelte.dev/docs/routing#endpoints).
 SvelteKit will then make sure to run your loader on the server and for client side navigations it fetches the data required by the page.
 - This enables us to import a database or any other stuff that should never reach the client directly inside your Svelte Routes.

 ### Getting started